-Beside the choice of metal, there are no visual differences between the original and the 2011 year reissue.
+Breguet has reissued the self-winding 2009 Classique 7337 in an exquisitely finished rose gold case.
+Besides the choice of metal, there are no visual differences between the original and the 2011 year reissue.

 Although thicker than similar calibers (or, rather, calibers that feature similar functionality) from Piaget and Audemars Piguet, the cal.
-502 with its height of just 2.5 millimeters (quite impressive for a self-winding caliber of traditional design) can at least be called ultra-flat, if not ultra-thin allowing the Swiss ultra-luxury brand to create a watch that measures less than 10 millimeters from top to bottom: a nice feature for a timekeeper, which is supposed to be worn with formal attire while looking as discreet as practically possible with its good proportions and short, ergonomically shaped lugs.
+502 with its height of just 2.5 millimeters (impressive for a self-winding caliber of traditional design) can at least be called ultra-flat, if not ultra-thin allowing the Swiss ultra-luxury brand to create a watch that measures less than 10 millimeters from top to bottom: a nice feature for a timekeeper, which is supposed to be worn with formal attire while looking as discreet as practically possible with its good proportions and short, ergonomically shaped lugs.

-What’s even more interesting, is that the traditional fluting on the rose gold case does a very good job at making the watch look visually thinner: usually fluted cases do exactly the opposing job making timekeepers look bulkier and thicker.
+What’s even more interesting, is that the traditional fluting on the rose gold case does a good job at making the Classique 7337 look visually thinner: usually fluted cases do exactly the opposing job making timekeepers look bulkier and thicker.
 The secret behind the trick seems to be (1) extremely fine fluting that looks as thin as those on a coin, and (2) mirror-polished, nicely curved edges on the front and rear bezels that somehow make the watch look even thinner than it is.

 Continuing with similarities between this and outgoing model, I feel like I should also mention the dial.
-Crafted from solid gold, hand-guilloched and silvered, it is also basically the same featuring an off-centered chapter ring with Roman numerals, a small seconds sub-dial at 6 o’clock, a phases and age of the moon indicator at 12 o’clock and day of week and date indicators placed at 10 and 2 o’clock respectively.
+Crafted from solid gold, hand-guilloched and silvered, it is also basically the same featuring an off-centered chapter ring with Roman numerals, a small seconds sub-dial at 6 o’clock, phases and age of the moon indicator at 12 o’clock and day of week and date indicators placed at 10 and 2 o’clock respectively.

-The whole display is framed into a finely crafted 39 mm rose gold case with fluted middle part and a pair of sapphire crystals both at the front and on the back.
+The whole display is framed into a finely crafted 39 mm rose gold case with a fluted middle part and a pair of sapphire crystals both at the front and on the back.

-Breguet Classique 7337 in Rose Gold watch specification
+Breguet Classique 7337 in Rose Gold specification

 Price: $39,400 (MSRP, ref.
 7337br/1e/9v6)